freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-19.md

 # --description--

-The word `pics` is a short form of `pictures.` When you `take pics,` you are using your camera or cell phone to capture images.-
+The word `pics` is a short form of `pictures.` When you `take pics,` you are using your camera or cell phone to capture images.

-The phrase `"lots of"` means a large quantity or a large number of something.
+The phrase `lots of` means a large quantity or a large number of something.

 # --instructions--